zeecitizen/h2o-3/h2o-docs/src/product/data-science/gbm.rst

     **Note**: Weights are per-row observation weights and do not increase the size of the data frame.
 This is typically the number of times a row is repeated, but non-integer values are supported as well.
 During training, rows with higher weights matter more, due to the larger loss function pre-factor.

--  **balance\_classes**: Specify whether to oversample the minority classes to balance the class distribution.
+-  `balance_classes <gbm-params/balance_classes.html>`__: Specify whether to oversample the minority classes to balance the class distribution.
 This option is not enabled by default and can increase the data frame size.
 This option is only applicable for classification.
 Majority classes can be undersampled to satisfy the **max\_after\_balance\_size** parameter.

 -  **max\_confusion\_matrix\_size**: Specify the maximum size (in number of classes) for confusion matrices to be printed in the Logs.